5 Self-Advocacy Sentence Starters for Middle-Schooler With Dysgraphia

 Self-advocacy is important for kids with dysgraphia in middle school.
 But kids this age can sometimes feel embarrassed about speaking up.
-You can help your child by rehearsing some common scenarios and responses.
+You can help by rehearsing some common scenarios and responses.

 1. “Can I use assistive technology?”

 The situation: Your child’s language arts teacher says, “I can’t accept this draft.
 It’s a mess and practically illegible.”

 Your child can say to the teacher: “I know how to write a five-paragraph essay.
 But I’m having a hard time with handwriting.
 Are there ways I can show you my ideas without using handwriting?
 For example, could I type it or use a text-to-speech program?”